elgraphica/preWorkStudyGuide/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

-- Wirh this app.
+- With this app.
 I made studying easier
-- I made this project to start cmy career in coding
+- I made this project to start my career in coding
 - It will help students to easily find the information they need about coding
 - I learnt the very basics of coding